Senator Miriam Defensor Santiago

 Constitutional Law, Volume 2 – Bill of Rights

-International Law, With Philippine Cases and Materials and ASEAN Instruments
+International Law, With Philippine Cases and Materials and ASEAN

 International Law (co-author)